vladikoms/single_chan_pkt_fwd/README.md

 Dependencies
 ------------
-1. SPI needs to be enabled on the Orange Pi Zero Please, check this - run command
+1. SPI needs to be enabled on the Orange Pi Zero.
+Please, check this - run command
  ```
  ls -l /dev/spidev*
  ```